 In general parking shall be located at the rear and side of buildings, with connective, marked pathways for pedestrians, separated from vehicle routes.
 Linked parking areas shall be encouraged for abutting commercial properties to provide movement between lots.
-Where parking is proposed at the front of the lot area, appropriate landscaping and tree planting should be provided.
+Where parking is proposed adjacent to a residential area and/or closer to the street than the building, appropriate landscaping and tree planting shall be provided.